Words and terms used in the world of From The Waters.

 In Aelin, a division of Healers responsible for creating and improving all of the medicine used in the Infirmary, hospitals and available over the counter in stores around Aelin.

-The title of the Aelin Warden Suzerain.
+The title of the Aelin suzerain heading up the Guardian division of Wardens.

-Tree with very bitter tasting fruit.
+A tree with very bitter tasting fruit.
 Very popular with individuals who have the tasteless twist variation geared towards bitterness.

 A city in Schmuu famous for its food markets and street food.

-Rare, pearlescent metal used exclusively for the creation of bonding jewellery.
+A rare, pearlescent metal used exclusively for the creation of bonding jewellery.
 The only known mine is owned by September Nebula.

 A very valuable and beautiful clear gemstone.